Near-field energy transfer between graphene and magneto-optic media

-The surface polaritons of the InSb plate for positive and negative ${\rm Re}(q_x)$ are shown in Fig.~\ref{fig2}(b) at $B=4\,$T. Here, $q_x$ is complex by taking the dissipation into account in Eq.~\eqref{dispersion}.
-It can be seen from Fig.~\ref{fig2}(b) that the dampings at ${\rm Re}(q_x){<}0$ are stronger than those at ${\rm Re}(q_x){>}0$.
-For the case with reciprocal surface modes and photonic transmission coefficients, the energy transfer of $\delta n(\omega, q_x v_d)$ with $q_x v_d{>}0$ dominates over that of $\delta n(\omega, -q_x v_d)$, which leads to the net energy flux flowing out of the GhBN plate.
+{\it Energy transfer at finite $B$.--} We now consider the situation in which a magnetic field ${\bf B}{=}B\hat{y}$ is applied to the magneto-optic plate.
+Positive and negative magnetic fields $B$ are defined as being along the positive and negative directions of the $y$ axis, respectively.
+For $B{>}0$, the dispersion of the surface polaritons in the magneto-optic plate is redshifted for positive $q_x$ and experiences a blueshift for negative $q_x$ compared to the dispersion in the absence of a magnetic field~\cite{nonrecip_torque19}.
+This scenario is opposite for $B{<}0$.
+The surface polaritons of the InSb plate for positive and negative ${\rm Re}(q_x)$ at $B=4\,$T are shown in Fig.~\ref{fig2}(a).
+Here, $q_x$ is complex because the damping constants are taken into account in Eq.~\eqref{dispersion}.
+The polaritons at ${\rm Re}(q_x){<}0$ are more strongly damped than those at ${\rm Re}(q_x){>}0$.
+For the case with reciprocal surface modes and photonic transmission coefficients, the energy transfer of $n_{12}(\omega, q_x)$ with $q_x v_d{>}0$ dominates over that of $n_{12}(\omega, -q_x)$, which leads to the net energy flux flowing out of the graphene sheet.
 However, because of the nonreciprocal surface polaritons of the magneto-optic medium, the photonic transmission coefficients are different for wave vectors of $(q_x, q_y)$ and $(-q_x, q_y)$.
-This enables to change the direction of the net energy flux by magnetic field.
+This enables the net energy flux direction to be changed by a magnetic field.